Scincus scincus: Range

 Species in the Scincus genus are distributed over an extensive belt of desert from the west coast of Africa, through the Sahara and into Arabia.

 Diet

 The sandfish skink is an insectivore.
 Sandfish have a diet of dubias, crickets, and mealworms.
 It can detect vibrations that nearby insects create while moving, using those vibrations to locate, ambush, and consume them.

 Hardiness

-Sandfish are strong and very resilient, since one of the most inhospitable(harsh and difficult) places to live is their home.
-They live in temperatures of 40 degrees Celsius(114 degrees Fahrenheit) during the day to -4 degrees Celsius(25 degrees Fahrenheit) during the night.
+Sandfish are strong and resilient, since one of the most inhospitable places to live is their home.
+They live comfortably in temperatures of 54°C (130°F) to 32°C (90°F).

 Relatives

 The sandfish has around 6 or 7 morphs.
 The sandfish is very similar to Peters's banded skink, a less wedge-nosed skink with different hands that are more similar to a blue tongue skink than a sandfish.